radareorg/radare2-book/introduction/getting_radare.md

     $ git pull

-If you have local modifications of the source, you can revert them (and loose them!) with:
+If you have local modifications of the source, you can revert them (and lose them!) with:

     $ git reset --hard HEAD